 The WDAG was terrific, but it doesn’t allow you to run extensions.
 Also, if you open a new WDAG window, your favorites may not carry over from the previous one.
 It also restricts users from downloading a file unless some changes in the policy setting take place.
-There’s no doubt that the Windows Defender Application Guard served as an excellent tool to help Microsoft users to surf the Web securely.
-Still, the new Sandbox upgrade, which is also available in Windows 10 Pro, has completely changed the game.
+There’s no doubt that the Windows Defender Application Guard served as an excellent tool to securely help Microsoft users surf the Web.
+Still, the new Sandbox upgrade, also available in Windows 10 Pro, has completely changed the game.

 The Sandbox improves upon the WDAG.
 It allows users to launch a self-contained environment even without license keys.
 You can use it to test apps, especially if you aren’t sure about the safety of using one that you found on the Web.
-Such a feature makes use of a part of your OS, and when you close it, everything within it will disappear, too.
-But, the significant improvement in Sandbox is that unlike the WDAG, users can download files from the virtual environment and then transfer them to a PC so that they stay accessible even after closing the app.
+Such a feature uses a part of your OS, and when you close it, everything within it will disappear.
+But, the significant improvement in Sandbox is that, unlike the WDAG, users can download files from the virtual environment and then transfer them to a PC to stay accessible even after closing the app.

-There is no doubt that Sandbox makes everything not only secure but also more convenient.
+There is no doubt that Sandbox makes everything secure and more convenient.
 Keep in mind that you can also use it to surf the Web securely, much like the WDAG.
-The only downside is that it doesn’t offer extra anonymity apart from the private browsing mode of the browser.
-What this means is that when you log into Edge or Chrome, your browsing history still gets saved.
-But, then again, once you close the app, the browser and any history it has will also vanish.
+The only downside is that it doesn’t offer extra anonymity apart from the browser’s private browsing mode.
+This means that when you log into Edge or Chrome, your browsing history still gets saved.
+But then again, once you close the app, the browser and any account it has will also vanish.

 A Version For Workstations

-Please take note that Windows 10 Professional has a version specifically designed for the more powerful PC builds.
+Please note that Windows 10 Professional has a version specifically designed for the more powerful PC builds.
 You can typically find these computers in work and gaming stations.
 The additional features include persistent memory, a resilient file system, expanded hardware support, and faster file sharing.
-It’s more expensive compared to the standard Pro, but the added functionalities are amazingly good.
+It’s more expensive than the standard Pro, but the added functionalities are excellent.

 Yes, the Home edition will indeed suffice the needs of the vast majority of Windows users, especially if they’re only going to use their machines to surf the Web, perform a little work, and manage their personal and work-related files.
 However, if you’re after improved security and compatibility, the Professional version will work for you best.